Is now a good time to be fundraising?

 For more great advice like this, be sure to check out the following resources (things that were also discussed in the event but are too much to cover here!).

-If you’re a growing business and would like to check out the other great masterclasses we have coming up, then just head over to Eventbrite here for the full list.
+If you’re a growing business and would like to check out the other great masterclasses we have coming up, then just head over to our events page for the full list.

 We’d love to see you at one of our future events!